Water Protectors: Indigenous-Led Initiatives Safeguarding Canada’s Waterways in a Changing Climate

 The Sacred Relationship with Water

-Climate change poses unprecedented threats to Canada’s waterways, from changing precipitation patterns and increased flooding to rising water temperatures and altered ecosystems.
-These changes not only impact the environment but also threaten the cultural practices and livelihoods of Indigenous communities deeply connected to these water bodies.
+Climate change poses threats to waterways, affecting changing precipitation patterns, causing increased flooding, and leading to rising water temperatures and altered ecosystems.
+These changes impact both ecological systems and the cultural practices and livelihoods of Indigenous communities who maintain profound connections to these water bodies.

 Traditional Water Governance